virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 - slice-at-a-time seeded mask expansion and body loading; and
 - an optional seeded per-limb transition for integration tests;
 - a stored-uniform transition format adding no PRG assumption; and
-- balanced coefficient decomposition over the complete 915-bit CRT modulus.
+- balanced coefficient decomposition over the active CRT modulus.

 For gadget base `B`, transition row `r` uses the convention